High Probability Guarantees for Random Reshuffling: Abstract

 \section{Abstract}

-We consider the stochastic gradient method with random reshuffling ($\RR$) for tackling smooth nonconvex optimization problems. $\RR$ finds broad applications in practice, notably in training neural networks.
-In this work, we first investigate the concentration property of $\RR$'s sampling procedure and establish a new high probability sample complexity guarantee for driving the gradient (without expectation) below $\varepsilon$, which effectively characterizes the efficiency of a single $\RR$ execution.
-Our derived complexity matches the best existing in-expectation one up to a logarithmic term while imposing no additional assumptions nor changing $\RR$'s updating rule.
-Furthermore, by leveraging our derived high probability descent property and bound on the stochastic error, we propose a simple and computable stopping criterion for $\RR$ (denoted as $\RRsc$).
-This criterion is guaranteed to be triggered after a finite number of iterations, and then $\RRsc$ returns an iterate with its gradient below $\varepsilon$ with high probability.
-Moreover, building on the proposed stopping criterion, we design a perturbed random reshuffling method ($\pRR$) that involves an additional randomized perturbation procedure near stationary points.
-We derive that $\pRR$ provably escapes strict saddle points and efficiently returns a second-order stationary point with high probability, without making any sub-Gaussian tail-type assumptions on the stochastic gradient errors.
-Finally, we conduct numerical experiments on neural network training to support our theoretical findings.
+We consider the stochastic gradient method with random reshuffling ($\mathsf{RR}$) for tackling smooth nonconvex optimization problems. $\mathsf{RR}$ finds broad applications in practice, notably in training neural networks.
+In this work, we provide high probability complexity guarantees for this method.
+First, we establish a \emph{high probability} ergodic sample complexity result (without taking expectation) for finding an $\varepsilon$-stationary point.
+Our derived complexity matches the best existing in-expectation one up to a logarithmic term while imposing no additional assumptions nor modifying $\mathsf{RR}$'s updating rule.
+Second, building on this analysis, we propose a simple \emph{stopping criterion} embedded with a computable stopping test for $\mathsf{RR}$ (denoted as $\mathsf{RR}$-$\mathsf{sc}$).
+This criterion is guaranteed to be triggered after a finite number of iterations, enabling us to prove the same order high probability complexity for the returned last iterate.
+The fundamental ingredient in deriving the aforementioned results is a new \emph{concentration property for random reshuffling}, which could be of independent interest.
+Finally, we conduct numerical experiments on small neural network training to support our theoretical findings.